chatmail/cmsend/README.md

 # cmsend: chatmail sendmail tool for end-to-end encrypted messages

+**WORK IN PROGRESS: this is more an explorative study for now**

 To install use: